Introduction

 How long does it take to visit all Panch Prayags?

 It typically takes 4 to 5 days to cover all five Panch Prayag in Uttarakhand — Devprayag, Rudraprayag, Karnaprayag, Nandaprayag, and Vishnuprayag.
+If you combine the trip with Kedarnath or Badrinath, you may need 6–7 days.

 Is there any accommodation near Panch Prayag?